Z-243/crystalline-tailwind/README.md

-# 🌐 Crystalline — Minimal, Science-Centric Landing Page
+# 🌐 Crystalline — Science-Centric Landing Page

 Crystalline is a clean, modern landing page designed using **Tailwind CSS**.
 Ideal for educational platforms, it blends clarity with customization.
 The design emphasizes readability, minimalist aesthetics, and an engaging user interface.